Frequently Asked Questions

 We’ll dim the lights a bit and play slightly slower bachata songs hand-picked straight from our Spotify bachata bangers list, and we’ll keep the volume low enough to make it easy to talk while the music is playing.

-Our studio features a smooth dance floor ideal for practicing spins and a full wall mirror for checking your form.
+Our studio features a smooth dance floor ideal for practicing spins and a full wall mirror for checking your form individually or together with others.

 Q: what’s a “social”?